Efter-26/Landing_Page_using_Next.js/README.md

 ## Deploy on Netlify

-This langding page deployed your the [Netlify Platform](https://ornate-kringle-858b0e.netlify.app/)
+This langding page deployed in the [Netlify Platform](https://ornate-kringle-858b0e.netlify.app/)

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.